X

 3-) Data encryption

-Having SaaS security means that your private network is operated and protected on the cloud, so you will definitely need to know the way your provider protects it.
-One of the best and proven ways is to encrypt all the data.
+Having SaaS security means that your private network is operated and protected on the cloud, so you will need to know the way your provider protects it.
+One of the best and most proven ways is to encrypt all the data.

 So, you want to make sure that your provider is encrypting all the communication between SaaS applications.
-Also keep in mind that there are several encryption measures, so the vendor should apply the suitable one for each SaaS.
+Also keep in mind that there are several encryption measures, so the vendor should apply a suitable one for each SaaS.

 4-) Scalability

 One of the most important factors of having SaaS security services is the ability to scale up or down.
 It doesn’t mean anything to have a SaaS security provider if they cannot guarantee scalability.
-After all, you use the cloud to be free from the restrictions of the hardware or data centers.
+After all, you use the cloud to be free from the restrictions of the hardware or data centres.

 That’s why we believe scalability is crucial for SaaS security.
 Make sure you can scale up or down as your organization grows bigger.
 You don’t need to start from scratch every time there is a change in the number of applications you use or the employees you have